digital-asset/daml/ledger/daml-on-sql/README.rst

 Sample command to start a server with private key encrypted: ``java -jar daml-on-sql-<version>.jar --pem server.pem.enc --crt server.crt --tls-secrets-url http://localhost:8080``.

-To specify minimum TLS version for the server, add either ``--min-tls-version 1.2`` or ``--min-tls-version 1.3`` to the server's invocation.
+To specify minimum TLS version for the server, add ``--min-tls-version <version>`` to the server invocation.

 By default, the Ledger API requires client authentication as well.
 You can set a custom root CA certificate used to validate client certificates via ``--cacrt ca.crt``.